Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: The initial mass function of S284-EC1

-Several factors can affect the derived IMFs.
-One of these is the extinction law.
-To illustrate the difference induced using the extinction law of \citet{fitzpatrick} rather than that of \citet{cardelli}, the best log-normal fit using the F162M-F182M vs F162M color magnitude diagram and the 1 Myr isochrone is 0.18 M$_\odot$, and $\sigma=0.34$.
-We thus see that the impact of using this different extinction law is very minor.
+There are a variety of extinction laws that may be applicable to dust in the diffuse ISM and denser star-forming clouds.
+To illustrate the difference for the IMF that is induced using the extinction law of \citet{fitzpatrick} rather than that of \citet{cardelli}, we see that the best log-normal fit using the F162M-F182M vs F162M color magnitude diagram and the 1 Myr isochrone is 0.18 M$_\odot$, and $\sigma=0.34$.
+Thus, the impact of using this different extinction law is very minor for the range of extinction values in this study.

-The field IMF peaks at 0.25 M$_\odot$ for the system IMF.
+The field IMF peaks at 0.25~$M_\odot$ for the system IMF.
 Thus, if the binary properties would be different at low-metallicity this could affect the comparison.
 However, even the single-object IMF in \citet{chabrier05} only sees a shift in the peak mass to $0.2\:M_\odot$, marginally consistent with the highest peak masses we determine.
 Furthermore, \citet{machida} suggests from theory that the binary fraction should be higher in a low-metallicity star forming region, which would only lower the deduced single object IMF from the fits in Table~\ref{mass_funcs_fits_chab}.